crytic/building-secure-contracts/program-analysis/echidna/basic/working-with-eth.md

 Echidna has two options for using ether during a fuzzing campaign.

 - `maxValue` to set the max amount of ether per transaction
-- `contractBalance` to set the initial amount of ether that the testing contract receives in the constructor.
+- `balanceContract` to set the initial amount of ether that the testing contract receives in the constructor.